orix-software/orix-software.github.io/docs/user_manual/features.md

 The card has a 512KB of eeprom, and 512KB of RAM.
 Some board have a battery in order to backup RAM banks(for somes versions).

-Some extra devices (TOM2, logitech joypad) are explained a bitIt explains some ways to use joystick, others hardware exists in the same way
+Some extra devices (TOM2, logitech joypad) are explained a bit in this documentation.It explains some ways to use joystick, others hardware exists in the same way

 ## Start atmos/oric-1 tape file, ftdos .dsk files, sedoric disk, stratsed disk and roms